Bruce William Nickerson: Biography

 Nickerson was recognized as having "made a sort of mini-career out of defending these cases" on lewd conduct and police sting operations targeting gay men.
 Openly gay himself, he had argued in front of the California Supreme Court and Federal Circuit courts regarding civil rights issues affecting gay people.

 Given Nickerson's stance and successful record on gay issues and civil rights, he was the subject of many critics.
 These included Bill O'Reilly, who interviewed Nickerson on Fox News in 2007 regarding a series of cases that Nickerson had been arguing on behalf of several hundred defendants related to a sting operation targeting gay men in Fresno, California.

 Nickerson died in February 2022, aged 80.
-He was survived by two former wives and two sons.
+He was survived by two former wives, his civil partner, and two sons.